 Stanier 8F 8624

 Stanier 8F 8624 was on loan to the C.V.R. in 2010.
-The red livery is not original: as a freight loco. it would have been black.
+The red livery was not original: as a freight loco. it would have been black.
 Since leaving the CVR, it has been repainted in black and renumbered as British Rail 48624.

 3F 'Jinty' 47279